-Purpose: The objective of this research was to investigate the reasons why the Brazilian consumer of organic foods chooses this type of food in the retail sector, considering sustainable development.

-Design/methodology/approach: This was a descriptive study including an exploratory phase.
-Regarding the methods of research, two focus groups were developed in the qualitative phase, and then Structural Equation Modelling was used by means of a cross-sectional survey in a quantitative design.
+Purpose - The purpose of this paper is to investigate the reasons why the Brazilian consumer of organic foods chooses this type of food in the retail sector, considering sustainable development.
+Design/methodology/approach - This was a descriptive study including an exploratory phase.
+Regarding the methods of research, two focus groups (FGs) were developed in the qualitative phase, and then structural equation modelling was used by means of a cross-sectional survey in a quantitative design.
 The sample was non-probabilistic, intentionally non-random, for convenience and accessibility (n = 560).
 Organic food consumers were addressed in different types of food retail: supermarkets, restaurants and specialised retailers.

-Findings: Only one of twelve hypotheses was not confirmed.
-The focus groups provided important information for the development of the questionnaire used in the survey.
-The endogenous construct, Intent to purchase, showed a correlation coefficient of 41% (R2 = 41%), indicating that 41% of their variations are explained by the exogenous constructs.
-It can be considered that one of the academic contributions of this research was to develop a model
+Findings - Only one of 12 hypotheses was not confirmed.
+The FGs provided important information for the development of the questionnaire used in the survey.
+The endogenous construct, intent to purchase, showed a correlation coefficient of 41 per cent ($R^2 = 41$ per cent), indicating that 41 per cent of their variations are explained by the exogenous constructs.
+It can be considered that one of the academic contributions of this research was to develop a model that will drive how the purchasing behaviour/consumption of organic food in Brazil occurs.